webplatform/docs/tutorials/audio/intro_web_audio_api_2/index.md

 Web-based audio is becoming more robust all the time, and necessarily so.
 As the web evolves in stylistic and presentational features, web applications also require a higher degree of sophistication in audio manipulation.
 Gone are the days of <code>&lt;embed&gt;</code>, <code>&lt;object&gt;</code>, and <code>&lt;bgsound&gt;</code>,
-when the best you could hope for was a constant, cheesy MIDI file playing in your page, annoying visitors who are trying to read your content.
+when the best you could hope for was static playback of a fixed music track.

 Today, diverse web apps such as games, audio editors, playlist managers, ringtone stores, musicians' utilities, and more have a need for subtlety and finesse in their use of audio, and users deserve&mdash;and have come to expect&mdash;power and flexibility in those apps.